RondoOp5/cupix-api-playground/cupix-api/mixedcapture.md

 1. [Create a new capture with material: "video-pano"](#create-video-pano-type-capture)
 2. [Add "pts_unit": ms when creating video](#create-a-video-model-on-the-server)
 3. [Add "timestamp" property when creating pano](#create-a-pano-model-on-the-server)
-4. Upload video and pano(still image) file data in the same way as the existing method
+4. Upload video and pano(still image) file data
 5. check_uploading for each video and pano
 6. "upload_done" the created capture

+1,2,3 are just developed by us, and 4,5,6 are exactly the same as the old process.
+So I'll just explain 1,2,3.

 ## Create video-pano type capture